Harvesting¶

 Debugging¶

-Debugging the harvesting code may be difficult as it’s run in Celery, asynchronously, and using a breakpoint
+Debugging the harvesting code may be difficult as it’s run in Celery, asynchronously, and using a breakpoint (to drop into a pdb)

 is kind of a pain.